FarronF/limerick-council-meetings/meetings/2022/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16 May.md

 The provision of 3 no. ESB sub-stations, ancillary services and infrastructure works

-including foul and surface water drainage, attenuation areas, landscaped public open spaces--- 4
+including foul and surface water drainage, attenuation areas, landscaped public open spaces
+---
+4

 (approximately 29,500m2, or 28.2% of the total site area), landscaping, lighting, internal